 Our tradition offers several powerful end of life rituals.
 Rabbi Spitz can meet with you to personalize a funeral ceremony, and help you understand and implement other meaningful Jewish mourning practices.
 CBI currently has cemetery plots available for purchase by members.
 We also have an active Chesed (Comfort) Committee to help with meals during mourning.
 Please contact Rabbi Spitz or contact the CBI office for more information.

 Memorializing our family members is an important and honored tradition.
-Congregation B’nai Israel maintains a list of our Yahrzeits of our members’ loved ones, and acknowledges those of the upcoming week in our weekly email, by announcement during Shabbat morning services, and in our booklet on Yom Kippur.
+Anyone who needs to say Kaddish is welcome at our Friday evening services, Saturday morning services, or Sunday morning minyan.
+Congregation B’nai Israel also maintains a list of the Yahrzeits of our members’ loved ones, and acknowledges those of the upcoming week in our weekly email, by announcement during Shabbat morning services, and in our booklet on Yom Kippur.
 We have a memorial wall with Yahrzeit plaques which can be purchased and engraved with your loved one’s Hebrew/English names and dates.
 The plaques are lit annually on the appropriate date of remembrance.
 To order please contact the CBI office.
 You may click here to purchase.